 Our Favorite Reads of Summer

-As the Summer of 2021 draws to a close, the Summit County Library staff took a moment to reflect on some of our favorite books they recently.
-We read everything from junior to mystery and science fiction to historical fiction!
+As the Summer of 2022 moves into August, the Summit County Library staff took a moment to reflect on some of our favorite summer reads.

 Rebecca Kane – Main Library

 Marcellus is a remarkably bright octopus who escapes from his confines at night.
 He crawls about, seeking opportunistic delicacies of other sea creatures in the Sowell Bay Aquarium, all the while Tova, the nightshift cleaner, turns a blind eye.
 Marcellus and Tova develop a bond of friendship and mutual understanding.
 Before Marcellus’ four year life span comes to a close, he is determined to help 72 year-old Tova understand the great mystery of hers.

 The House in the Cerlean Sea by T.J.
 Klune

 Meg Quirk – South Branch Library